Step-by-Step guide#

 [..]

-- specify the scheme, hostname and port used to join the application
+1. Define the scheme, hostname, and port for accessing the application

 Secret key configuration#